 Authentication REST API

 The Signicat Authentication REST API enables you to authenticate your end-users in an easy and secure way.
-With the Authentication REST API, you can offer a variety of authentication flows from your backend systems.
-Using such a REST API, can often result in a less complex integration compared to OIDC or SAML 2.0.
+With the Authentication REST API, you can implement various authentication flows in your backend systems.
+This authentication method offers less complexity when integrating compared to OIDC and SAML 2.0.

-- You can support complex flows such as headless flow.
+- Wide support: The API supports complex flows such as the headless flow.

-- You always need a backend system to do the API calls securely.
+- You always need a backend system to call the API securely.

-- You may have to write more custom code compared to using a pre-made library or SDK for OIDC or SAML.
+- You may have to write more custom code instead of relying on an SDK like for OIDC and SAML.

 Available flows

-The Authentication REST API currently supports the following flows:
+The Authentication REST API supports the following authentication flows:

 Redirect flow